5 Easy Ways to Attract and Help Butterflies

 Native plants are naturally better for birds, bees and butterflies.
 If you’re overwhelmed about where to start, look up a good native plant source in your area.
 Then ask them what they recommend.

 A caterpillar isn’t going to make it to the butterfly stage if you’re using pesticides in your yard.
-While it’s tempting to have weed-free, green lawns, to help butterflies it’s best to say no to all yard chemicals.
-Check out 10 natural ways to eliminate garden insect pests.
+While it’s tempting to have weed-free, green lawns, to help butterflies it’s best to say no to yard chemicals.

 One of the best ways to discover which plants butterflies like is to watch them!
 Butterfly watching is best done in the heat of the day.
 You can learn a lot by observing the plants they visit most.
 If you don’t have a lot of butterfly activity in your own yard, go to a local park or botanical garden.

-- More is better.
+- More milkweed is better to attract monarch butterflies.
 Milkweed can be surprisingly hard to get started, so overseed to increase your chance of success.

 - If you can’t get milkweed seeds started, buy plants.
 Native gardening groups can point you in the right direction for suppliers.